-In May 2017, the Group lodged its 2017 Workplace Gender Equality Report with the Workplace Gender Equality Agency in accordance with the Workplace Gender Equality Act 2012.
-The Group notified its employees and employee organisations of the lodgment of the report and advised how it may be accessed.
+In May 2019, the Group lodged its 2019 Workplace Gender Equality Report with the Workplace Gender Equality Agency in accordance with the Workplace Gender Equality Act 2012.
+The Group notified its employees and employee organisations of the lodgement of the report and advised how it may be accessed.
 The Group also allowed employees and employee organisations to make comments on the report.
 The report is available on the Group's website under Gender Equality Reporting.
-The Group received notification during June 2017 that it is compliant with the Workplace Gender Equality Act 2012.
+The Group received notification during June 2019 that it is compliant with the Workplace Gender Equality Act 2012.

-While gender diversity is a priority and the Group continues to measure our progress against the gender objectives established in 2012, it is also important to promote a workplace employee profile that delivers competitive advantage through diversity of thought, experience and perspective.
+While gender diversity is a priority, it is also important to promote a workplace employee profile that delivers competitive advantage through diversity of thought, experience and perspective.
+Currently 48% of the Group's workforce is over the age of 45 and the average new hire age is 39.
 To continue to be a relevant, adaptive and innovative organisation, a balance of multi-generational employees is integral to ensuring the Group remains future focused.
+There will be an increased focus on building a pipeline of younger talent through increased graduate or early career hires.